csells/vertex_ai_quickdraw/README.md

+# Deprecated

+This repo has been archived in favor of the one in the FirebaseExtended org: https://github.com/FirebaseExtended/ai-quickdraw-flutter

 # Vertex AI Quickdraw

 The vertex_ai_quickdraw repository contains a sample app showcasing the power of Firebase Vertex AI.
 It's written using Flutter and [the Vertex AI in Firebase Flutter package](https://pub.dev/packages/firebase_vertexai).